Package Q Strike: Result

 The loss of two F-16s can be attributed to a series of stresses, the lateness of the Air Tasking Order, not enough coordination time, a tactical approach that provided the Iraqis considerable warning, fuel problems for the Weasels and other aircraft, bad weather, and insufficient attrition of the defenses combined to create a dangerous situation.

 There were a number of crucial lessons from Package Q. The most obvious was that Iraqi defenses in Baghdad remained lethal: future strikes on Baghdad would be mostly assigned to F-117s, but conventional air assets with better coordination would still strike targets in downtown Baghdad.

 There was, however, a crucial operational turn that the mission's failure caused.
 General Glosson and his planners had hoped that destruction or at least degradation of Baghdad's air defenses would have allowed them to send large groups packages of F-16s into the capital during the daytime.
 Their targets, as on the morning of day three, would have been the larger command headquarters and symbols of the regime, such as those of the Ba'ath Party, Republican Guard, and Directorate of General Military Intelligence.
 These structures were so big that unguided bombs dropped by F-16s, even though less accurate, could hit them with a fair probability of success.
 As symbols of the regime, the destruction of such headquarters was hoped to have had major political and military effects.

-The difficulties that Package Q encountered, as well as the potential for inadvertent bomb release by aircraft under SAM attack, however caused General Horner and his planners to decide against sending an F-16 group against downtown Baghdad on the next day.
+The difficulties that Package Q encountered, as well as the potential for inadvertent bomb release by aircraft under SAM attack, caused General Horner and his planners to decide against sending an F-16 group against downtown Baghdad on the next day.
 "Actually, we called the HQ and told them that sending us again with the paltry support they supported us with on the first mission "again" was a poor decision (Maj.
 Gen. John Nichols).
 They realized that their plan was flawed on the 19th, in spite of our advice on the evening of the 18th, when they drastically changed the plan and mis-allocated forces and order of the attack on the targets.
-We still flew the mission, even after advising them that their planning was drastically flawed in too many ways to describe.
-We followed orders and flew the mission, go Air Force.)"
+We still flew the mission, even after advising them that their planning was drastically flawed in too many ways to describe."

-What speaks well for the American leadership in this air war was the fact that it did not repeat Package Q to prove some doctrinal beliefs of the high command at the expense of aircrew lives.
-American air commanders adapted to the situation as it was.
-Moreover, F-16 packages would remain smaller, and thus more manageable and easier to coordinate and fly for the remainder of the war.
+As a result of Package Q, American air doctrine underwent changes.
+For example, F-16 packages would remain smaller—and thus more manageable and easier to coordinate and fly—for the remainder of the war.